Special Educational Needs and Disabilities

 How will the Academy support a new setting/school/college to prepare for the child?

-Where additional needs on transition are identified, the Academy will meet with the new setting, arrange taster visits and meet with parents as required.
-Students will statements will have the 139a assessment completed during review meeting with YISS and the SENCO which will then transfer with the student to their new setting.
+- Where additional needs on transition are identified, the Academy will meet with the new setting, arrange taster visits and meet with parents as required.

 How is the Academy’s special educational needs budget allocated?